denten-books/plain-text/1-metaphor.md

 metaphor loses its quality of mediation of ferrying across.
 For example, for many readers the idea of a "dead metaphor" itself may no longer evoke death.
-Perhaps they understand the "death" of the "dead metaphors" to function synonymously with "convention" or "idiom" without the gruesome connotations.[^ln1-dead] Without connotation, that is without doing its job of invoking other related explanatory domains, the metaphor withers.
+Perhaps they understand the "death" of the "dead metaphors" to function synonymously with "convention" or "idiom" without the gruesome connotations that accompany the end of biological life.[^ln1-dead] The metaphor withers once connotation is lost.
+What was once a novel explanatory connection between two domains becomes the denotative, in the ordinary sense---a platitude.
 In Shelley's view, all metaphors are destined to become habituated in this way, only to be reborn again in poetry.
-In its most generative form, metaphors actively produce new meaning.
+In their most generative form, metaphors actively produce new meaning.
 The creative juxtaposition between two as before unrelated conceptual domains brings new aspects of experience to light.
 But with time, the poetic metaphor degrades into a tired cliché.
 It no longer "perpetuates understanding."
 It dies in a sense of becoming a mere shortcut to